rryszkowski/TaskManager/README.md

 ## Side notes
 * AssemblyReference static classes in each project are used to reference projects with reflections.
-* MongoMaps static class in infrastructure is for configuring MongoDB entities, similarily to EF fluent API configuratio.
+* MongoMaps static class in infrastructure is for configuring MongoDB entities, similarily to EF fluent API configuration.